dromotherm/documentation/pages/themis/advanced/conf.md

 # modbus

 THEMIS/BIOS is using promux modbus modules :
-- the PM6RTD for PT100,
+- PM6RTD for PT100,
-- the PM8TC for thermocouples
+- PM8TC for thermocouples
-- the PM16DI to collect digital boolean signals (high/low, open/closed, on/off)
+- PM16DI to collect digital boolean signals (high/low, open/closed, on/off)

 To autodiscover which devices are on which bus, a tool is available.